Radar in World War II: Leningrad

 At the SCB, Oshchepkov's team developed an experimental pulsed radio-location system operating at 4 m (75 MHz.).
 This had a peak power of about 1 kW and a 10-μs pulse duration; separate transmitting and receiving antennas were used.
 In April 1937, tests achieved a detection range of nearly 17 km at a height of 1.5 km.
 Although this was a good beginning for pulsed radio-location, the system was not capable of measuring range (the technique of using pulses for determining range was known from probes of the ionosphere but was not pursued).
 Although he never created a range-finding capability for his system, Oshchepkov is often called the father of radar in the Soviet Union.

 As Oshchepkov was exploring pulsed systems, work continued on CW research at the LEPI.
 In 1935, the LEPI became a part of the Nauchno-issledovatel institut-9 (NII-9, Scientific Research Institute #9), one of several technical sections under the GAU.
 With M. A. Bonch-Bruevich as Scientific Director, research continued in CW development.
 Two promising experimental systems were developed.
 A VHF set designated Bistro (Rapid) and the microwave Burya (Storm).
 The best features of these were combined into a mobile system called Ulavlivatel Samoletov (Radio Catcher of Aircraft), soon designated RUS-1 (РУС-1).
 This CW, bi-static system used a truck-mounted transmitter operating at 4.7 m (64 MHz) and two truck-mounted receivers.

 In June 1937, all of the work in Leningrad on radio-location stopped.
-The Great Purge of Joseph Stalin swept over the military and the scientific community, resulting in nearly two million executions.
+The Great Purge of Joseph Stalin swept over the military and the scientific community, resulting in over 631,000 executions.
 The SCB was closed; Oshchepkov was charged with "high crimes" and sentenced to 10 years at a Gulag.
 NII-9 was also targeted, but was saved through the influence of Bonch-Bruyevich, a favorite of Vladimir Lenin in the prior decade.
 NII-9 as an organization was saved, and Bonch-Bruyevich was named director.
 The purges resulted in a loss of more than a year in development.

 RUS-1 was tested and put into production in 1939, entering limited service in 1940, becoming the first deployed radio-location system in the Red Army.
 Bonch-Bruyevich died in March 1941, creating a leadership gap, further delaying CW radio-location developments.

 The Nauchnoissledovatelskii ispytatelnyi institut svyazi RKKA (NIIIS-KA, Scientific Research Institute of Signals of the Red Army), that had originally bitterly opposed radio-location technology, was now placed in overall control of its development in the Soviet Union.
 They co-opted Oshchepkov's pulsed system, and by July 1938, had a fixed-position, bistatic experimental array that detected an aircraft at 30-km range at heights of 500 m, and at 95-km range for targets at 7.5 km altitude.